phasefx/cognitive-genepool/01-cg_field_guide.md

 **What we need:** People willing to try one tool on one real problem and report what happened—especially if it *didn't* work.

+This is not medical or mental-health advice.
+If you're in crisis, use professional support alongside or instead of this.

 # The Cognitive Genepool

 *Genes don’t transmit purpose.